Skip to content

 Notice that, in the above example, the final loop added to Assembly program repeats the values of the registries \(\mathtt{A}\) and \(\mathtt{B}\) until they are reset to Step \(\mathtt{0}\).

-So if, for example, the execution result or state machine output is the state of registry \(\mathtt{A}\) at the end of all the instructions, we will find this value at \(\mathtt{A(N-1)}\).
+So if, for example, the execution result or state machine output is the state of registry \(\mathtt{A}\) at the end of all the instructions, we find this value at \(\mathtt{A(N-1)}\).

 This is important for verification purposes, because then, we need only add the proper boundary constraint in the PIL, referencing a specific step in the execution trace.